rgraziosi-fbk/LSTM-Daemon-Action/README.md

 ### Training

 - If present, remove the folder lstm/input_files/embedded_matix.
 It will be generated again when you launch training
 - In dg_training.py adjust parameters to your needs.
-In particular: column_names, timeformat, file_name
+In particular: column_names, timeformat, file_name. max_eval is number of hyperparameter configurations to try
 - Run `cd lstm`
 - Run `python dg_training.py`